berkaypehllivan/CSharpEgitimKampi101-201/README.md

 ## 📌 Episode 4: Loops
 I learned the working logic of for and while loops and how they can be used in which situations. 🌱

-## 📌 Episode 5: Practice for loops
+## 📌 Episode 5: Practice For Loops
 Practiced for and while loops with a making triangular objects with stars. 🌲

 ## 📌 Episode 6: Arrays